strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elk_in_the_cloud.md

 After logging in, the page will look like this.

-Fill out the proper filed with the correct information pictured below and select the check boxes with red dots.
+Fill out the proper field with the correct information pictured below and select the check boxes with red dots.

 Once those fields are filled out click "Next"